-How To Publish A Book In 10 Steps
+How To Publish a Book

 1. Do Your Research

+Publishing a book requires some due diligence.
 Even before completing a rough draft of your manuscript, research and understand the market for your book.

 First, take a close look at your idea.
 What genre is your book, fiction or non-fiction?
 Gain an understanding of the market for your genre, and for your subgenre (mystery, self-help, sci-fi, fantasy, etc.)